• Skip to primary navigation

 The cooking time varies, depending on the dishes being prepared, how much food is being cooked as well as settings of the appliance used.

-It’s worth highlighting that slow cookers are designed for long, low-heat cooking while Instant Pots provide a range of settings that allow for faster preparation.
+It's worth showing that slow cookers are designed for long, low-heat cooking while Instant Pots provide a range of settings that allow for faster preparation - similar practical trade-offs appear in an oil mister vs cooking spray comparison about control and convenience.

 In general, it might take around 6-8 hours to slow-cook meat and vegetables while it may take just 30 minutes or less using a pressure cooking method.